yavinav08/Real-Estate-Price-Predictor/README.md

-# Real Estate Price Prediction Project
+# Real Estate Price Predictor

 ## Introduction
 Creating a Machine Learning model to predict the home prices in Bangalore, India.
 We are going to use the dataset from Kaggle.com.